ZhenyingZhu/StudyNotes/SystemDesign.md

 - node: a virtual machine
 - coordination between nodes are done in software level, using conventional network
-- incurs additional complexity for applications and sometimes limits the expressiveness of the data models
+- incurs additional complexity for applications and sometimes limits the expressiveness of the data models **[KEY]**

 Replication Versus Partitioning